add wishlist show wishlist add compare show compare preloader

 • Stomach upset, bloating, or mild nausea after taking multivitamins

-Reevaluating what is the best time to take multivitamins and ensuring they are paired with appropriate meals can help improve absorption and effectiveness.
+Reevaluating what is the best time to take multivitamins and ensuring they are paired with appropriate meals can help improve tolerance, but measurable benefit is best confirmed through clinical testing rather than subjective feelings alone.

 How Women Can Optimize Multivitamin Timing at Different Life Stages